scikit-sparse/scikit-sparse/doc/cholmod.rst

   * Compute new Cholesky decompositions of matrices that have the same pattern of non-zeros
-  * Perform 'updates' or 'downdates'
+  * Perform "updates" or "downdates"
   * Access the various Cholesky factors
   * Solve equations involving those factors